Damar Hamlin: 2023 season

 On August 12, 2023, Hamlin played his first NFL snap since his cardiac arrest in the Bills' preseason opener against the Las Vegas Raiders.
 After playing in all three preseason contests, Hamlin was a healthy scratch for the first three games of the season.
 On October 1, he was activated for the first time since his cardiac arrest in week four against the Miami Dolphins, serving as a backup after Jordan Poyer was ruled out due to an injury.
 He played a total of 18 snaps on the night, all on special teams.
 On November 13, Hamlin played his first snaps on defense and made his first tackle since the on-field incident during the fourth quarter of the Bills' week ten game against the Denver Broncos.

 In the Divisional Round playoff game against the Kansas City Chiefs, Hamlin took a direct snap during a fake punt in the fourth quarter after the Bills noticed the Chiefs only had ten players on the field.
 On a fourth-and-5, Hamlin carried the ball for two yards but was stopped three yards short, resulting in the Chiefs taking over on downs.
-Hamlin was the heavy favorite to win AP Comeback Player of the Year, having gone into cardiac arrest the year prior, but was ultimately beat out by Joe Flacco.
+Hamlin was the heavy favorite to win AP Comeback Player of the Year, but was ultimately beat out by Joe Flacco.
 Both Hamlin and Flacco believed that the former should have won the award.